B1naryStudio/express-api-response/README.md

 - res.err - error which occured within route handler.
 - res.shouldNotHaveData - indicates, whether empty res.data field should lead to
 failure status code.
--res.shouldSendErrorMessage - indicates, whether error message should be sent with status code.
+- res.shouldSendErrorMessage - indicates, whether error message should be sent with status code.
 - res.successStatus - status code which will be added to the response in case of success.
 - res.failureStatus - status code which will be added to the response in case of failure.